 • Compared to all shoppers, 14.3% more Millennials shop primarily online.

-• Consumers born between 1995 and 2003 (often categorized as Generation Z) are the most likely to shop hybrid, an equal mix of in-store and online.
+• Consumers born between 1995 and 2003 (often categorized as Generation Z) are the most likely to primarily shop hybrid, an equal mix of in-store and online.

 Generation Z Shopping Statistics